PX4/PX4-user_guide/en/frames_rover/ackermann_rover.md

 :::warning
 The slew rates are not based on measurements but on assumed linear relation between the throttle input and [RA_MAX_SPEED](#RA_MAX_SPEED) or steering input and [RA_MAX_STR_ANG](#RA_MAX_STR_ANG) respectively.
-Therefor these two parameters have to be set for the slew rates to work!
+Therefore these two parameters have to be set for the slew rates to work!
 :::

 ### Mission Parameters

-These parameters only affect the mission flight mode.
+These parameters only affect vehicle in [mission mode](#mission-mode).

 :::warning
-The parameters in [Tuning (basic)](#tuning-basic) have to be set to drive missions!
+The parameters in [Tuning (basic)](#tuning-basic) must also be set to drive missions!
 :::

 #### Pure Pursuit Parameters

 The module uses a control algorithm called _Pure pursuit_ and it can be beneficial to understand how it works to properly tune (see [Pure pursuit algorithm](#pure-pursuit-algorithm)).

 The look ahead distance sets how aggressive the controller behaves and is defined as $l_d = v \cdot k$.
 It depends on the velocity $v$ of the rover and a tuning parameter $k$ that can be set with the parameter [RA_LOOKAHEAD_TUN](#RA_LOOKAHEAD_TUN).

 :::info